Sign In / Sign Out

 Please consult the academic program and Coverdell Coordinator if you have further questions.

 ASU’s Coverdell Fellows will be required to participate in one major Peace Corps event per semester.
 A calendar of Peace Corps events will be made available to all Coverdell Fellows by the Coverdell Coordinator each semester.
 The event will be determined by the Fellow coordinating with the ASU STRAT and with the consultation of the Coverdell Coordinator.

 All Returned Peace Corps Volunteers (RPCVs) who satisfactorily complete their service have lifetime eligibility for Coverdell Fellows Program.

 ASU Coverdell Fellows Annual Requirements

 Admission to a graduate degree-seeking program with a current Coverdell Fellowship Program

-When applying, be sure to observe the deadlines of the academic program and submit all paperwork by the academic deadline.
+When applying, be sure to observe the academic program's deadlines and submit all paperwork by the academic deadline.

 Below are the departments which partner with ASU Peace Corps Coverdell Fellows Program.
 Please click on the degree name for additional information about the degrees.

 For applicants interested in applying for programs in The College:

 Please be aware of the program deadlines.
 Ensure you complete the Coverdell Fellowship application and submit the graduate program application with all the necessary materials in advance of the deadlines.